Dental Implants – Mount Pleasant, TX

 The Best Answer for Tooth Loss

 When a patient comes to see us with missing teeth and asks us how they should replace them, our first recommendation is always dental implants.
 Why?
 In short, they are the most complete and advanced solution available today, able to provide unmatched aesthetics, function, and durability compared to all other treatments.
-If you’re ready to permanently close those gaps in your smile, Dr. Sikes is ready to provide you with the best thing modern dentistry has to offer right here in Mount Pleasant.
-To learn more about what they could do for you, contact us today.
+If you’re ready to permanently close those gaps in your smile, Dr. Sikes is ready to provide you with the best thing modern dentistry has to offer with dental implants in Mount Pleasant.
+To learn more about what they could do for you, contact us today!

 Benefits of Dental Implants

-- Complete Tooth Replacement: So why are dental implants so special?
+So why are dental implants so special?
 Because they are the only treatment that replaces both the root and crown of a tooth.
-Other restorations only bring back the upper portion of a tooth, but thanks to implants’ two part structure, patients never have to worry about their new teeth breaking or shifting out of place.
+Other restorations only bring back the upper portion of a tooth, but thanks to implants’ unique three-part structure, patients can enjoy benefits that other solutions cannot deliver.

 Dental implants can be paired with a variety of restorations in order to bring back any number of teeth.
 Which one would be best for you?
 Dr. Sikes can help you choose from the following options: